soi-20/brains/_posts/2018-10-16-the-art-of-iteration.md

 ---
 layout: post
-title: “The Art of Iteration”
+title: The Art of Iteration
 description: ""
 date: 2018-10-16
 tags: